 - The title: Your show needs a title in order to appear in Google’s video carousel.
 It should match the user’s search exactly.
 50 to 60 characters. ;

 - The description: Keep the description between 150 and 400 words, and pay particular attention to the first 2-3 sentences because those are the ones that will be visible in the search results.
 Offer a “call to action” on your website.
 Provide links to the best videos on the same topic (other episodes) to create a list of recommendations.
 Finally, provide links to everywhere that you are present on social media.

 - Tags: You should ideally have 31 to 40 unique tags (maximum 200-300 characters), with a priority on 2-3 word expressions.
 Keep the focus on what the video is about.

 - Thumbnail: 90% of the most popular videos on YouTube have custom thumbnails.
 Create visually appealing thumbnails for your videos to help attract more users and increase their viewing time.

 Even though the process of submitting your audio feed to the most popular platforms is relatively simple, it may quickly become tedious.
-Especially if you are disciplined with putting out podcasts on a weekly—or even daily—basis.
+Especially if you are used to putting out podcasts on a weekly—or even daily—basis.

 In this situation, you can speed up each step by using a third-party platform that automates the process of hosting, managing, and distributing your podcast.
 Ausha helps you automate the distribution of your episode in just a few clicks!
 Isn’t life sweet? 💜Independents